misc-hosting/mtntbk/docs/muay-khao.md

 {% include image.html url="../../assets/images/alaine-delmas/knee-clinch.jpg"
 description="Create space.
 Break posture.
 Knee.<sup>1</sup>" width="400" %}

-Sudden changes in positional balance flows into a limited number of allowable sweeps, similar in their dynamics to the "minor foot sweeps" in Judo such as the Deashi Harai (Front Foot Sweep), Okuriashi Harai (Following Foot Sweep), or Harai Tsurikomi Ashi (Lifting Pulling Foot Sweep).
+Sudden changes in positional balance flows into a limited number of allowable sweeps, similar in their dynamics to Judo sweeps such as the Deashi Harai (Front Foot Sweep), Hiza Guruma (Knee Wheel), Okuriashi Harai (Following Foot Sweep), or Harai Tsurikomi Ashi (Lifting Pulling Foot Sweep).
+For the rules on what sweeps are allowed, see the Rules.

 ### Common Positions
+### Top Control
+### Bottom Control

 ### Entry